What is mentoring?

 Mentoring is about creating a relationship and sharing experience to help them learn and achieve their potential.
 As a mentor you can inspire, support and motivate young people, raise their aspirations and encourage them to achieve their career goals.

-That doesn’t mean you have to have specialist knowledge or experience.
+That doesn’t mean you need specialist knowledge or experience.
 We will train you.
 All you really need is one hour a month to talk to a young person, be around and be interested.
 That’s all.
 Listening and empathy are the most important skills.

 Can you understand the challenges a young person is facing and see things from their point of view?
 Can you offer advice or even just encouragement?
 If so, then you have what it takes to be a mentor.